 Do you have as much time as you want to write?

-(If you’re in the position of having plenty of time but somehow not getting much writing done, don’t feel bad — that happens too.
+(If you’re in the position of having plenty of time but you’re still not getting much writing done, don’t feel bad — that happens too.
 Hopefully some of these tips will help you as well.)

 Very, very few writers do nothing but write.
-Many have full-time day jobs, or more than full-time jobs taking care of kids or caring for elderly relatives.
+Many have full-time day jobs, or even jobs that require 50-60 hour weeks.
+Others are on duty pretty much 24/7, taking care of kids or caring for elderly relatives.
 And most of us want to spend time with family, friends, significant others…

 So when you do carve out 20 or 30 or 60 minutes to write, how can you make the most of it?

-Right now, my own writing time is limited.
-While I produce plenty of words during my working hours, it’s tough to find the time for my fiction.
+For the past six years or so (not so coincidentally coinciding with the birth of my eldest!) my own writing time has been limited.
+While I produce plenty of words during my working hours, mostly for my freelancing clients, it’s tough to find the time for my fiction.

 So here’s my advice for me, and for you too – seventeen ways to make the most of the time that you do have, however little it might be.